 Paris Saint-Germain has its sights set on making another attempt at signing Tottenham midfielder Dele Alli for a loan deal over the upcoming winter transfer window, according to a report from the English-based outlet Daily Mail.

 PSG made several attempts to sign Alli over the recent summer transfer window, but Tottenham never budged on the approaches from the French side.
 According to a report from The Guardian in October, Tottenham declined a £1.5 million season-long loan deal offer from PSG for the English talent.
-Tottenham CEO Daniel Levy was open to offloading Alli but only if a club had put forth a grand offer for the English international.
+Tottenham chairman Daniel Levy was open to offloading Alli but only if a club had put forth a grand offer for the English international.

 PSG’s new pursuit of Alli is deemed to be more likely now than in the recent summer transfer window, as the English side is currently open to parting ways with the midfielder.